 I have also been heavily involved with the Association of Personal Injury Lawyers – APIL.
 APIL are dedicated to raising standards for Claimant lawyers (with a specialist legal education programme), and they promote the rights of injured people.
 I was APIL’s South East Regional Co-Ordinator for nearly a decade.
-I currently serve on the Executive Committee and will become Vice-President of APIL in May 2019.
+I became Vice-President of APIL in May 2019.

 I have a breadth of experience in my areas of legal work.
 I have represented clients who have had a wide range of accidents.
 I have a particular interest and experience in head injury cases, accidents abroad and all types of accidents in the workplace.

 I have been a Court of Protection Deputy for a number of acquired brain injury clients since 2002.
 Such clients can no longer manage their financial affairs and I help them with all aspects of this including overseeing their investments and making large purchases such as a home.